Brutal winter storm creates continuing chaos for flights, holiday packages | KRDO

 Those staying at home are also dealing with impact from the storms.

-On Saturday, over 1.6 million homes and businesses nationwide were without power due to an Arctic blast and winter storm that tore down power lines.
-The storm is pummeling the Midwest and parts of the East with heavy snow, blizzard conditions and flooding along the Northeast coast, on top of frigid temperatures.
-It’s expected to continue through Sunday.
+As of Saturday afternoon, about 755,000 homes and businesses nationwide were without power due to an Arctic blast and winter storm that tore down power lines.
+The storm pummeled parts of the Upper Midwest and Northeast with heavy snow and blizzard conditions and flooding along the Northeast coast, on top of frigid temperatures.

 The weather could impact holiday gifts, as well.